hakkiir/bookbot/README.md

 # bookbot
-calculates word and character count in a book (txt file)
+calculates word and character count in a book (text file)